bulletproofpancake/bulletproofpancake.github.io/content/posts/github-actions.md

 So what is Github Actions anyway?
 Basically, it is a set of instructions that gets run on a computer depending on what has happened in your repository.
 You can [generate a documentation site for your code](https://dotnet.github.io/docfx/), [run shell scripts to use with your project](https://github.community/t/running-a-bash-script/141584), or even [make a build of your project](https://game.ci/docs/), and that is just what I used during the development of our thesis game [Get Guns, Go Grapple](https://github.com/WoahPieStudios/GDELECT4-ADVAPROD).
 There are a lot more things that you can do with it, for example: [this site is being made available to you thanks to Github Actions](https://github.com/bulletproofpancake/bulletproofpancake.github.io/actions).
 The possibilities are endless provided you know the tools available to you.

-> I would like to preface that while [Github Actions is free for public repositories (labeled as CI/CD minutes)](https://github.com/pricing) it can still be used in private repositories by [self-hosting runners](https://docs.github.com/en/enterprise-server@3.2/actions/hosting-your-own-runners/about-self-hosted-runners) and it would [not get counted as used minutes](https://github.community/t/does-using-self-hosted-runners-add-to-action-minutes-usage/18281), however this would require you having another computer available to host a runner.
+I would like to preface that while [Github Actions is free for public repositories (labeled as CI/CD minutes)](https://github.com/pricing) it can still be used in private repositories by [self-hosting runners](https://docs.github.com/en/enterprise-server@3.2/actions/hosting-your-own-runners/about-self-hosted-runners) and it would [not get counted as used minutes](https://github.community/t/does-using-self-hosted-runners-add-to-action-minutes-usage/18281), however this would require you having another computer available to host a runner.

+> As always, I would recommend reading the documentation about Github Actions [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a more in-depth explanation as this article would mostly be a showcase of how I used it during the development of *Get Guns, Go Grapple*.

 # Writing workflows

+Workflows contain the details of your automation process.
+They contain the conditions when they will run, what system they would use, and the steps of the automation.
+They are YAML files and placed in the `.github/workflows/` directory that you can create at the root of your repository.

+The following is an example of a workflow file:

 ```yml
 # This is a basic workflow to help you get started with Actions